Basketball Swing Step

 A swing step in basketball is a move used by a player on a drive to the basket.
 Similar to a Euro step, a swing step allows the ball handler to sidestep the defender and finish at the rim, usually with a layup or a floater.

 The footwork of a swing step builds upon the fundamental footwork that precedes a regular layup.
 On a swing step, however, the first step after the dribble is bigger and helps the ball handler to change direction.

-The swing step starts with the ball handler getting low as he/she drives to the hoop.
-He/she takes one last dribble with his/her right hand and steps with his/her left foot simultaneously.
-As the player picks up his/her dribble, he/she takes a large, exaggerated step with his/her right foot across the body of the defender.
-After this step, the ball handler's right foot and hip should be on the inside the defender.
-The ball handler finishes by taking one more step with his/her left foot before finishing with a shot at the rim.
+The swing step starts with the ball handler getting low as he drives to the hoop. he takes one last dribble with his right hand and steps with his left foot simultaneously.
+As the player picks up his dribble, he takes a large, exaggerated step with his right foot across the body of the defender.
+After this step, the ball handler’s right foot and hip should be on the inside of the defender.
+The ball handler finishes by taking one more step with his left foot before finishing with a shot at the rim.

 As with any drive to the basket, the ball handler needs to protect the ball from defenders.
 The best way to do this is to keep the ball as far away from the defense as possible.

-The ball handler even has the option to bring the ball behind his/her back, transferring it from the right hand to the left hand in order to protect the ball.
+The ball handler even has the option to bring the ball behind his back, transferring it from the right hand to the left hand in order to protect the ball.